dwp/dataworks-admin-utils/README.md

  The below describe the purpose of the flags used in generate snapshots pipelines.
  These configurations are by default set to false , However they can set to true when needed and aviator the changes to take effect in concourse.
- 1. GENERATE_SNAPSHOTS_TRIGGER_ADG_OVERRIDE - True to trigger ADG post HTME completion
+ 1. GENERATE_SNAPSHOTS_USE_POLLER_OVERRIDE - True to trigger ADG post HTME completion
  2. GENERATE_SNAPSHOTS_TRIGGER_SNAPSHOT_SENDER_OVERRIDE - True to trigger snapshot sender along with HTME
  3. GENERATE_SNAPSHOTS_REPROCESS_FILES_OVERRIDE - True to overwrite existing files of snapshot sender
  4. GENERATE_SNAPSHOTS_TOPICS_OVERRIDE - config to override with topic names to be processed by HTME and snapshot sender